-- A high intake of oily fish and fresh legumes were associated with delayed onset of natural menopause by 3.3 years while refined pasta and rice was associated with earlier menopause
+- A high intake of oily fish and fresh legumes were associated with delayed onset of natural menopause by 3.3 years while refined pasta and rice were associated with earlier menopause.

 - – Interestingly, a vegetarian diet accelerates ANM by about 2 years, while unsurprisingly a high intake of fat, cholesterol, coffee also accelerate menopause